Billsong19/P4P_Treatment_and_wellbeing_tracking_for_cancer_patients/README.md

 Look for the new app "B&M Health" in the app drawer, and tap to open.

 Deploying backend server to heroku
-`git subtree push --prefix backend songward-api`
+`git subtree push --prefix backend origin heroku-songward-api`